-38 Ultramel (short for "Ultra/Amel") (\$100+)
+Ultramel (short for "Ultra/Amel") (\$200)

-Ultramels have an appearance intermediate between that of amels and that of ultra hypos, and are the most extreme-looking hypomelanistic corns discovered so far.
+Ultramels tend to have an appearance intermediate between that of amels and that of ultras, and are the most extreme-looking hypo-like corns discovered so far.
 Ruby-red eyes are often apparent in ultramels, and some can almost be confused with amelanistic corns.

-Ultra aka UltraHypo
+Ultra (\$200)

-(recessive) (\$100+)